-'''

-ldapsearch -x -b dc=suse,dc=de "(objectClass=)"
+ldapsearch -x -b dc=suse,dc=de "(objectClass=\)"

-'''

 The option -b determines the search base-the section of the tree within which the search should be performed.
 In the current case, this is dc=suse, dc=de.
-To perform a more finely-grained search in specific subsections of the LDAP directory (for example, only within the devel department), pass this section to ldapsearch with -b. -x requests activation of simple authentication. (objectClass=) declares that all objects contained in the directory should be read.
-This command option can be used after the creation of a new directory tree to verify that all entries have been recorded correctly and the server responds as desired.
+To perform a more finely-grained search in specific subsections of the LDAP directory (for example, only within the devel department), pass this section to ldapsearch with -b. -x requests activation of simple authentication. (objectClass=\) declares that all objects contained in the directory tree to verify that all entries have been recorded correctly and the server responds as desired.
 More information about the use of ldapsearch can be found in the corresponding man page (ldapsearch(1)).

-45.4.4 Deleting Data from an LDAP Directory
+25.4.4 Deleting Data from an LDAP Directory